 By the time Cazale made his last film, “The Deer Hunter,” he had already been diagnosed with lung cancer and considered uninsurable.
 In order for him to get the role of Stan, Robert DeNiro put up his own money as insurance that Cazale would be able to finish the film.
 Cazale completed his role though he died before the film was released.

 John Cazale was an extraordinary actor who through his work earned the trust and respect of his fellow actors and filmmakers.
 Al Pacino states he learned more about acting from working with John Cazale than any other actor.
 The film is a short intriguing 40 minutes long, directed by Richard Shepard (Matador, The Hunting Party).
-The film premiered at the Sundance Film Festival in 2009, made its New York Premiere at BAM before making its way to HBO in 2010.
-Now available on DVD that includes two short, one in which Cazale acts and is the cinematographer in the second.
+It premiered at the Sundance Film Festival in 2009, made its New York Premiere at BAM before making its way to HBO in 2010.
+Now available on DVD.
+It includes two shorts, one in which Cazale acts and is the cinematographer in the second.